-Tuscany is one of the most beautiful places you can ever set your eyes on and the film Under the Tuscan Sun was able to capture the beauty of the place perfectly.
+Tuscany is one of the most beautiful places you can ever set your eyes on, and the film Under the Tuscan Sun was able to capture the beauty of the place perfectly.
 In this film, a recently divorced writer, Diane Lane, takes a post-breakup vacay and ends up buying a derelict villa on a whim.

-Also, there is romance on the menu involving two young people and of course, Diane also has a prospective partner in the film, but you have to watch it to know if you haven't already.
+Also, there is romance on the menu involving two young people, and of course, Diane also has a prospective partner in the film, but you have to watch it to know if you haven't already.
 The film was shot in Cortona, near Arezzo in Tuscany, and the beautiful hills of Tuoro sul Trasimeno, and on Umbria’s Lake Trasimene.
-The place is so beautiful that it is as much a protagonist as the other actors in the film.
+The place is so beautiful that it is as a protagonist as the other actors in the film.

 This classic romantic movie explores the lanes and bylanes of the gorgeous country of Italy.
 In the initial few moments of the film, you see Audrey Hepburn, a princess running away to lead the life of an ordinary girl for a few days.
-We see the protagonist, Gregory Peck mistaking her for a drunk and lets her stay in his home.
+We see the protagonist, Gregory Peck, mistaking her for a drunk and letting her stay in his home.

-Mamma Mia! explores the pristine locales of Greece like no other and it is a winning amalgamation of gorgeous locales, mellifluous music, and of course the talented cast including Meryl Streep.
+Mamma Mia! explores the pristine locales of Greece like no other, and it is a winning amalgamation of gorgeous locales, mellifluous music, and of course the talented cast, including Meryl Streep.
 She puts up a spirited performance as a carefree, single mother planning her daughter's wedding on the island of Skopelos in Greece.